 What is your most treasured possession?
 My father’s WWII diary comes to mind but other than that – I’m not really a “things” kind of person.

-I’ve been working as a technical recruiter and research assistant now for almost 10 years after graduating from Wheaton College in 2006 with a degree in Psychology.
-It’s been fun and challenging to start a new company with John and I really enjoy the work that I do.
-In particular, I’ve enjoyed seeing how technology has changed this business, even in just the last 10 years, and I’m excited to see how it continues to integrate with the recruiting business.
+I’ve been working as a technical recruiter and research assistant now for 11+ years after graduating from Wheaton College in 2006 with a degree in Psychology.
+It’s been fun and challenging to start and grow a new company with John and I really enjoy the work that I do.
+In particular, I’ve enjoyed seeing how technology has changed this business, even in the relatively short time that I’ve been doing this, and I’m excited to see how it continues to integrate with the recruiting business.

 Short interview with Adam Krueger: